Cozy Peach Kitchen

 Instructions

-• In a large mixing bowl, mix together all dry ingredients: whole wheat flour, white sugar, baking powder, baking soda, salt.
+• In a large mixing bowl, mix all dry ingredients: whole wheat flour, sugar, baking powder, baking soda, and salt.

 • In a separate bowl, stir together the milk and Greek yogurt to thin the yogurt.
-Add this to the dry mixture.
-Stir in the melted butter, beaten egg and vanilla extract.
-Mix until just combined.
-A few lumps may still remain.
+Stir in egg and vanilla extract.
+Add this to the dry ingredients.

 • Heat a skillet over medium heat.
-Lightly spray with cooking spray or a dab of butter.
-Use a ⅓ cup measure to measure out pancakes.
-Cook until small bubbles form on the surface of the pancakes, about 2-3 minutes.
+Lightly spray with cooking spray or add a tablespoon of butter.
+Once hot, use a ⅓ cup measuring cup to measure out pancakes.
+Cook until small bubbles form and pop on the surface of the pancakes, about 2-3 minutes.
 Flip and cook until golden.

 Notes